 From early childhood, Smetana showed extraordinary talent on piano and later studied law and was politically engaged as a politician in the war of independence from Austrian-Hungarian empire.

 He had to bury his wife and three out of four daughters.

-The trio in G-Minor, opus 15 from 1855 was created as a way of coping with the great loss of his little four-year-old daughter Bedřiška.
+The trio in G-Minor, opus 15 from 1855 was created as a way of coping with the significant loss of his little four-year-old daughter Bedřiška.
 She would sing different Bohemian songs in tune before she died of scarlet fever.
 The music is explained in more depth by a Peter Larsen from Melbourne.

 We had the music explained before the performance that it was written as a self-therapeutic way of managing his grief of losing his eldest daughter Bedřiška.